ekjswim/enclosure-picroft/README.md

 * 0.5 - Original image, connecting to Cerberus backend

 # Help and more info
+To re-run the setup wizard, close out the CLI (ctrl+C) and type `mycroft-setup-wizard`.
 Check out the project wiki [here](https://github.com/MycroftAI/enclosure-picroft/wiki).
 There's also the general [Documentation](https://docs.mycroft.ai/).